search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-If you have a corporation, you know that there are many teams that keep the business running.
-Officers, shareholders, and directors are responsible for steering the corporation’s actions.
-A corporation’s board of directors has ultimate oversight of a corporation’s management and actions, but what is a board chair’s role in that oversight?
-For a brief review, take a look at the board chair definition below.
+Any entrepreneur who runs a corporation knows that there are many teams that keep the company running.
+Officers, shareholders, and directors are all responsible for steering the corporation.
+The board of directors has the ultimate oversight of the company’s management and actions.
+But what role does the board chair (sometimes called the chairman of the board or chairwoman of the board) play in that oversight?

 What is a board chair?

-The board chair definition is flexible.
-A board chair heads the board of directors, and the board of directors is responsible for either managing or overseeing the management of a corporation.
+Defining “board chair” is a little tricky because the role is a bit flexible.
+But here’s the gist: A board chair leads the board of directors, and the board is responsible for either managing or overseeing the management of a corporation.
 The Harvard Business Review notes that shareholders, officers, and other directors might expect a chair to:

 • Manage board meeting discussions and agendas